S0MEC0DE/v1/README.md

     pip install somecode

-### KEY FEATURES

-Without increasing cognitive demand for the user, SOMECODE is rich with features:

-- Detect spam accounts, bots and other unwanted tweets/users
-- Amazing plotting (using Seaborn and pretty libraries)
-- Export to SQL, CSV, HTML, PDF, LaTeX, reveal.js + other formats
-- Lightning fast math and word processing computations

-### SOMECODE SCORING

-One of the advantages of SOMECODE is its scoring system.
-Scores are available at three levels:

-- tweet level scoring
-- user level scoring
-- network level scoring

-Tweet:

-- Quality
-- Reach
-- Impact

-User / Network:

-- Intensity
-- Engagement
-- Reach
-- Influence

-The 'user level' scoring system takes in to notice the three lifestages of a Twitter account; creation, activity and response/engagement.
-For example the creation stage score analyse +10 signals created to profile creation.

-SOMECODE is very easy to customize / extend.
+SOMECODE is very easy to customize / extend if you would feel the need to do it.
 Even if you are a beginner python learner.

 ##### 100% fun, 0% mindless wrangling.